Bolsonaro has insulted much of the world. Now Brazil needs its help.

 But the response has largely been a shrug, criticism of Brazil’s missteps — and limited action, so far.

-“What’s happening in Brazil is a tragedy that should have been prevented,” one member of the European parliament told the Brazilian ambassador at a hearing this month.
-“But this tragedy that was based on wrong political decisions.”
+“What’s happening in Brazil is a tragedy that should have been prevented,” one member of the European Parliament told the Brazilian ambassador at a hearing this month.
+“But this [is a] tragedy that was based on wrong political decisions.”

 “Instead of declaring war against the coronavirus,” lectured another, “Bolsonaro declared war against science, medicine, common sense and life.”

 The contrast between how the international community has addressed the crises in India and Brazil shows how Brasilia’s mounting diplomatic struggles have complicated the country’s coronavirus response.
-The international image it has spent decades cultivating — environmentally focused, amiable, multilateral — has been undercut by a president whose administration has insulted much of the world at the very time it was in most need of its help.
+The international image it has spent decades cultivating — environmentally focused, amiable, multilateral — has been undercut by a president whose administration has insulted much of the world at the very time Brazil was in most need of its help.

 Bolsonaro, a far-right nationalist who came to power inveighing against globalism, has accused environmentally inclined European countries of colonialism and illegal deforestation.
 He amplified a social media post disparaging the appearance of French President Emmanuel Macron’s wife.
 He echoed President Donald Trump’s baseless claims of electoral fraud, and was the last leader in the G-20 to recognize President Biden’s victory.
 For months, members of his administration and supporters have fanned racist attacks on China and mocked its vaccine.
 On Tuesday, his finance minister said China had “invented the virus.”

 Since the beginning of the pandemic, Brazil’s federal government has downplayed the severity of a virus that has maimed this country of 210 million.
-Bolsonaro has called on people to lives their lives normally.
+Bolsonaro has called on people to live their lives normally.
 Enough have listened — either because of poverty, politics or boredom — to undermine uneven containment measures.
-More than 400,000 Brazilians have died of covid-19, the worst humanitarian disaster in the nation’s history, and the world’s second highest toll, behind only the United States.
+More than 400,000 Brazilians have died of covid-19, the worst humanitarian disaster in the nation’s history, and the world’s second-highest toll, behind only the United States.

 Now, still mired in the deadliest days of its outbreak — 3,001 more deaths were reported Thursday — a country that has long prided itself on being friends with almost everyone finds itself largely friendless.